Skip to main content

 2021

-The efficiency rubric puts St Louis University at a B grade: a composite of 75/100 that lands above the national midpoint.
-The grade reflects solid program-spending discipline alongside reasonable executive compensation and financial reserves.
+The efficiency rubric puts St Louis University at a B grade: a composite of 68/100 that lands above the national midpoint.
+The grade reflects solid financial reserves alongside reasonable officer compensation and steady revenue.

 St Louis University operates at corporate scale — $1.1B in reported 2021 revenue.
 At over a billion in annual revenue, nonprofits typically run consolidated operations across multiple states or business lines, and the IRS Form 990 reflects a much larger operational footprint than a typical 501(c)(3).
-Program-spending efficiency is strong: 80% of total expenses flow to program activities, above the 75% benchmark most third-party charity raters use.
+Operating reserves at St Louis University are adequate: the balance sheet covers a reasonable share of annual expenses, though not a deep multi-year cushion.

 Revenue trend is mildly positive across the five-year filing window — modest growth, consistent with stable funding sources keeping pace with organizational costs.
-CEO compensation is reported as zero in the filing — typical for nonprofits where the chief executive is paid through a related entity (parent system, university, or foundation) rather than the filing organization itself, or for small organizations whose chief is a volunteer or board member.
+Officer compensation is modest relative to organizational size: St Louis University reports $5.2M in total compensation for current officers and key employees (Form 990 Part IX, line 5) against $1.1B in revenue.
+The ratio is well within the bands third-party charity raters consider reasonable at this scale.
 In the Education category, St Louis University sits alongside universities, K-12 systems, scholarship funds, and education-research organizations.
-Education-sector nonprofits often hold large endowments, which affects how the reserves-and-revenue ratios should be read.
+Education-sector nonprofits often hold large endowments, which affects how the reserves-and-revenue figures should be read.

 $1.1B